Citylink (Idaho): History

 Citylink began operating on November 1, 2005, funded primarily by a $1.38 million Federal Transit Administration grant that was matched by the Coeur d'Alene Tribe.

 Budget cuts in April 2012 caused a major restructure in Citylink service, including the elimination of a route to State Line, the addition of 125 stops to the system, increased frequencies on services operating out of Riverstone, and the elimination of one-way loops on urban routes B and C. The permanent Riverstone Transit Center opened in 2019, with public restrooms and a reception area.

 Extension of Spokane Transit Authority service into Idaho, mainly an hourly express bus from Coeur d'Alene to Spokane, was proposed as part of the 2015 "STA Moving Forward" ballot measure, which failed to pass.
 This was again proposed in 2016, as part of the "Proposition 1" ballot measure, which successfully passed.
-Service is expected to commence in 2025.
+Service is expected to commence in 2026 between Spokane Valley and Post falls.